Mwarssame/Mohamed-Warssame/README.md

 **Don’t ask what a risk is — ask how to prevent it.**
 **Don’t ask what a threat is — ask how to stop it.** "Memorising the names doesn’t protect infrastructures — taking action does".

-🔐 Security on Paper  - Domain 1: Security and Risk Management ( CISSP) -Asset, Thtreat and Risk
+🔐 Security on Paper  - Domain 1: Security and Risk Management ( CISSP) -Asset, Threat and Risk

 ✅ Asset